 BEST IDEAS WIN MEDIATION

-BEST IDEAS WIN is a mediation process developed by our Alternative Law Mediation Results.
+BEST IDEAS WIN is a mediation process developed by our Alternative Law Mediation Results program.
 It is a very interactive and participatory process designed to promote a fair and just result for both sides.
-It requires active participation by the mediator to help the parties to formulate a resolution if they are unable to do so amongst themselves.
+It requires active participation by the mediator to help the parties to formulate a resolution - if they are unable to do so amongst themselves.
 It is the most successful process in difficult cases and has been used with Fortune 500 companies, the United States Government, non-profits, divorce cases, and plaintiff and defendants' counsel all across America.

 Facilitative Mediation is a process in which outcome control remains almost entirely in the hands of the parties and counsel.
 The mediator restores communication and helps to create options for resolution by:

 Ensuring that all relevant information is exchanged and heard by the parties